Emilio Ingrosso

 In the late 1980s, Ingrosso co-produced three of Pernilla Wahlgren's music albums.
 He also co-composed and co-wrote several of her songs, such as "Paradise", "I Need Your Love", "Pure Dynamite" and "Running For Cover".
 In 2017, he participated in his ex-wife Pernilla Wahlgren's reality series Wahlgrens värld.
-The show is broadcast on Kanal 5.
+The show is broadcast on Kanal 5 and the streaming service MAX.